sociocs/sociocs-docs/integrations/bubble/plugin-c2csms.md

 label: Click to Chat by Text
 title: 'Bubble plugin :: Sociocs - Click to Chat by Text'
 order: -100
+data:
+  text: This is custom alert message defined in a variable.
+  title: Holy cow!
 ---

 ## Introduction